imuqeetchaudhary/health-care-backend-app/README.md

 }
 ```

+### to get all menu access roles

+- menu-access-roles/get-all/ :get :protected

 ### to get all assigned menus for a specific role

 - menu-access-roles/get-all/:id: :get :protected (where id = roleId)